tonworkspace/RhizaCore/DAILY_REWARDS_SETUP_GUIDE.md

 ## 🎁 Overview

-This system adds two powerful engagement features to your TAPPS application:
+This system adds two powerful engagement features to your RZC application:

-1. **Daily Reward Card** - Users can claim free TAPPS every 24 hours with streak bonuses
+1. **Daily Reward Card** - Users can claim free RZC every 24 hours with streak bonuses
-2. **Twitter Engagement Tasks** - Users earn 10 TAPPS for each Twitter interaction (like, retweet, reply, follow)
+2. **Twitter Engagement Tasks** - Users earn 10 RZC for each Twitter interaction (like, retweet, reply, follow)

 ## 🚀 Features